a11ywatch/kayle/README.md

 ### Features

 1. adblock - You can enable Brave's adblock engine with [adblock-rs](https://github.com/brave/adblock-rust) by installing `npm i adblock-rs` to the project.
 This module needs to be manually installed and the env variable `KAYLE_ADBLOCK` needs to be set to `true`.
-2. CDP blocking analytics - Set the env variable `KAYLE_PERFORMANCE_MODE` to true in order to enable CDP blocking urls from running and more optimizations.

 ## Localization